Skip to main content

 What the South Coast IOT will provide

-Building work will start on seven capital grant projects to create industry-standard facilities, including the construction of new Centres of Excellence (CoE) and the expansion of existing centres across providers.
+Building work has started on seven capital grant projects to create industry-standard facilities, including the construction of new Centres of Excellence (CoE) and the expansion of existing centres across providers.

-The over £13 million government investment will help fund:
+The Government has invested over £13 million to help fund:

 • a new higher education digital centre and expansion of CECAMM at The Isle of Wight College,